Towards Out-Of-Distribution Generalization: A Survey: Optimization for OOD Generalization

-Distributionally robust optimization (DRO), from robust optimization literature, directly solves the OOD generalization problem by optimizing for the worst-case error over an uncertainty distribution set, so as to protect the model against the potential distributional shifts within the uncertainty set, which is often constrained by moment or support conditions \cite{10.1287/opre.1090.0741,bertsimas2018data-driven}, $f$-divergence \cite{namkoong2016stochastic,duchi2018learning, sagawa2019distributionally} and Wasserstein distance \cite{esfahani2018data, SinhaCertifying, liu2021stable}.
+Different from the aforementioned methods, distributionally robust optimization (DRO), from robust optimization literature, directly solves the OOD generalization problem by optimizing for the worst-case error over an uncertainty distribution set, so as to protect the model against the potential distributional shifts within the uncertainty set.
+The uncertainty set is often constrained by moment or support conditions \cite{10.1287/opre.1090.0741,bertsimas2018data-driven}, $f$-divergence \cite{namkoong2016stochastic,duchi2018learning, sagawa2019distributionally} and Wasserstein distance \cite{esfahani2018data, SinhaCertifying, liu2021stable, DBLP:conf/wsc/BlanchetKMZ19, 9961896, NEURIPS2022_da535999,DBLP:journals/mor/BlanchetMZ22,DBLP:conf/nips/LiLBN22, DBLP:conf/aistats/LotidisBBL23}.
 The objective function of DRO methods can be summarized as:

 where $\mathcal{P}(P_{tr})$ is the distribution set lying around the training distribution $P_{tr}$ and $\ell(\cdot;\cdot):\mathcal{Y}\times\mathcal{Y}\rightarrow\mathbb{R}^+$ is the loss function.
-Different DRO methods adopt different kinds of constraints to formulate the distribution set $\mathcal{P}(P_{tr})$ and correspondingly different optimization algorithm.
+Different DRO methods adopt different kinds of constraints to formulate the distribution set $\mathcal{P}(P_{tr})$ and correspondingly different optimization algorithms.
 In this paper, we only introduce two typical DRO methods whose distribution sets are formulated by $f$-divergence and Wasserstein distance respectively, and for a more thorough introduction to DRO methods, one can refer to \cite{rahimian2019distributionally}.